 How we keep your data safe

-Sometimes we ask you to provide sensitive information, for example when you join the Access Registration Scheme, or book for certain workshops or when you apply for a job.
-We are committed to safeguarding children, young people and vulnerable adults and do all we can to ensure that all who work with us, whether on stage or joining an education project, are safe and inspired by their experience.
-For the details of children under 16, we will ask for the consent of a parent/guardian to provide such information.
-We will always require the carer’s signature on similar documentation relating to vulnerable adults.
+Sometimes we ask you to provide sensitive information, for example when you join the Access Registration Scheme, book for certain workshops or when you apply for a job.
+We are committed to safeguarding children, young people and at risk adults and do all we can to ensure that all who work with us, whether on stage or joining a Creative Engagement project, are safe and inspired by their experience.
+For the details of children under 18, we will ask for the consent of a parent/guardian to provide such information.
+We will always require the carer’s signature on similar documentation relating to at risk adults.
 As with all the personal information we hold, sensitive information is held securely and restricted to those who need to use it.
-We will delete information when we no longer need it.
+We will anonymise your personal data 2 years after your engagement with us.

 You have the following rights related to your personal data: